camilouribebotta/visual-essays/docs/help.md

     ```
 - __data-zoom__:  This attribute defines the starting map zoom level.
 This number can be expressed in 0.1 increments, such as `data-zoom="3.4"`
 - __data-hide-labels__:  By default, the labels for any locations plotted on a map (both markers and GeoJSON features) will be displayed.
 This attribute can be used to inhibit this default behavior.
 Note that a user can still open the label by hovering over and/or clicking on the label or GeoJSON defined region.
+- __data-prefer-geojson__:  Location entities are automatically added to a map components that is visible for an active text element.
+By default the location is represented as a marker pinned at a discrete geo-coordinate.
+However, many location entities in the Wikidata knowledge graph can also be associated with GeoJSON shape files that represent the location as region using a polygon shape.
+If the visualization of a location on a map using the GeoJSON defined region is preferred over a simple marker/pin this attribute is used to express that preference.
 ### data-map-layer

 The map shown for an active element can be augmented with one or more layers.
 Two types of layers are currently supported.